 In the summer of 2018, Facebook began slowly rolling out their newest form of advertising – augmented reality.
 Augmented reality is technology that combines digital content with the real world.
-Snapchat filters are p
+Snapchat filters are perhaps the best-known example.
+You can use AR to impose funny pictures or distorted effects over your pictures.
+As mobile technology continues to grow in power, the future of AR is bounded only by our imagination.

 For us, augmented reality marketing is a big deal.
 Augmented reality has taken over in the past several years.
 Pokemon Go, an AR-based mobile game, reached 45 million daily active users shortly after it launched three years ago.
 Snapchat’s filters are one of its most popular features and generate the company over a billion dollars in revenue every year.
 As AR continues to become more prominent and more powerful, augmented reality marketing will be as important as any other digital marketing strategy.